Clinical Documentation Specialist

 Clinical Documentation Specialist Degree & Career Types

-There are several clinical documentation specialist career options.
+There are several career options for clinical documentation specialists.
 These include positions in medical centers, research facilities, private practices, university laboratories, colleges, dental offices, psychiatric offices, medical billing centers, insurance companies, and other healthcare facilities.
 Each job provides training to bring clinical documentation professionals up to speed on their specific requirements.

 Admissions Requirements for Clinical Documentation Programs

-In terms of admissions requirements for students interested in a career in clinical documentation, criteria vary depending on whether the program is hosted by a college or by a professional association.
+Regarding admissions requirements for students interested in a career in clinical documentation, criteria vary depending on whether the program is hosted by a college or professional association.

 Diploma, certificate, and associate degree programs generally require the submission of one’s secondary school transcripts, an application fee, and proof of English proficiency for ESL students.